Aggressive fibromatosis: History and etymology

 The cut surface of desmoid-type fibromatosis is firm, white, and whorled.
 The white tumor infiltrates the adjacent skeletal muscle (red tissue – lower left) and fat (yellow tissue – upper left).
 This tendency for invasion of adjacent normal tissues and structures is the reason that desmoid-type fibromatosis has a relatively high rate of local recurrence, even after surgical removal.

 The condition was first described in 1832 by John MacFarlane.
 Desmoid, used by Johannes Peter Müller in 1838, comes from the Greek desmos 'band or tendon-like', describing the tumors' consistency.
 The term found broad acceptance in the 1880s.
 Over the next several decades, Georg Ledderhose and C. Pfeiffer compiled and reported a number of cases, reaching 400 by the early 1900s.
 In 1923, Ralph W. Nichols first described the correlation between familial adenomatous polyposis (FAP) and desmoid tumors.
 Arthur Purdy Stout coined the term fibromatosis (in the name congenital generalized fibromatosis, describing myofibromatosis) in 1954.

 ICD-10-CM diagnosis codes

 Few rare diseases have a specific code in the International Classification of Diseases.
-As of October 2023, specific codes for desmoid tumors will be included in the ICD-10-CM, the United States' diagnosis code system, after a request from the Desmoid Tumor Research Foundation.
+As of October 2023, specific codes for desmoid tumors are included in the ICD-10-CM, the United States' diagnosis code system, after a request from the Desmoid Tumor Research Foundation.
 A subcategory of D48.1, Neoplasm of uncertain behavior of connective and other soft tissue, has been created with more specific codes: